The British Polygraph Society

 Ancient judicial methods for the detection of deception were based on religious faith and superstition.
 These methods consisted of trial by combat, trial by ordeal, or trial by torture.

-Lie Detector Tests or Polygraph examinations are used in more than 50 countries by government organizations worldwide, law enforcement agencies, private security firms, the legal community, the corporate sector, and private citizens.
+Lie Detector Tests or Polygraph examinations are used in more than 50 countries by government organisations worldwide, law enforcement agencies, private security firms, the legal community, the corporate sector, and private citizens.

 TRIAL BY COMBAT

 In a trial by combat, physical strength was used to resolve a dispute between two individuals.
 They would engage in a single battle wherein the outcome was based on divine judgement.
 It was believed that God would not allow the guilty to prosper and would, therefore, give victory to the person with the truth on his side.
 In cases where the accused was unfit to fight, for example, when a child, a woman, or a person disabled by age or infirmity was accused, they had the right to nominate a champion to fight on their behalf.

 TRIAL BY ORDEAL

 In a trial by ordeal, it was believed once again that God would intervene and protect the innocent by performing a miracle on their behalf.
 The following are some examples of a trial by ordeal.